Skip to main content

 This can cause a host of problems when a weight loss surgery patient is trying to get their life back.
 A few of these problems that loose skin, especially around the belly, include:

-A lot of these loose skin irritations can often cause shame to people who have lost a lot of weight, although this type of weight loss is supposed to be a celebratory milestone.
+Loose skin irritations often cause shame for people who have lost a lot of weight, even though losing weight should be a celebratory milestone.
 There is also the danger of infection, since skin folds often traps sweat and creates sores from excess friction.

 One of the most common and affordable ways to increase skin elasticity is resistance training.
 Resistance training is a type of workout that burns fat and builds muscle mass.
 The increase of muscle mass would fill in the skin to replace some parts of the body fat that was once there.

 Another way to reduce excess skin after weight loss surgery is collagen intake.
-There are a few ways your body can increase your collagen levels, such as taking supplements that are made directly from the protein, and drinking bone broth.
+Your body can increase collagen levels in a few ways, such as taking supplements made directly from the protein and drinking bone broth.
 Scientists have proven topical creams to be useless in the long term, since collagen molecules are larger than the pores where it can go in.
 Also, intake of other nutrients, such as vitamin C, Omega -3 fatty acids, and protein, can also increase the chances of added skin elasticity.

 One of the more drastic, and ultimately effective measures for decreasing excess skin is body contouring.
 Body contouring is a plastic surgery method that removes excess skin and reshapes it taught around the new body.
 There are different procedures for different parts of the body, such as the arms, thighs, and belly, and all of them require a hospital stay of one to four days.
-There has been speculation that most patients who have gone through these procedures have a higher quality of life overall, but there is a greater financial risk, as well as risks that come with going under another surgical procedure.
+Speculation suggests that most patients who undergo these procedures experience a higher overall quality of life, but they also face greater financial risks and the inherent dangers of undergoing another surgical procedure.

-There are lesser known procedures that people have claimed to be effective and more low risk, such as VelaShape and Ultrasound treatment, both of which have varied degrees of recorded success but have not been proven on a grand scale to reduce that much excess skin.
+Lesser known procedures like VelaShape and Ultrasound treatment are considered lower risk.
+However, both of which have varied degrees of recorded success but have not been proven on a grand scale to reduce that much excess skin.

 What You Do After Weight Loss Surgery is Up To You